senaig97/Project/README.md

 5. **Edit Credentials** : Allows user to change their password.
 Requires a user to have already been logged in.
 If not already logged in, redirects user to login screen.
 Else, redirects user to home screen when new password is submitted.

-6. **CSS** : The web pages are styled and designed in their respective html files themselves to make it.
+6. **Even Split** : Basic split option.
+User inputs total cost, number of people involved, and a comment.
+Shows the split cost as total cost divided by number of people.
+Posts the transaction w/ username, total cost, # people, and comment on the History page.

+7. **Transaction History** : Displays transactions in order of username, total cost, # people, and comment.

+8. **Survey** : Presents a survey to be filled out by the user.

-7. **Rating** : The link helps get feedback from the user.
+9. **Rating** : The link helps get feedback from the user.
 It directs users to a page where they can rate the app accordingly.

-OTHER FEATURES IN PROGRESS.
+12. **About Us** : Displays additional information about the site.

+11. **CSS** : The web pages are styled and designed in their respective html files themselves to make it.